Cd27 (CD27 antigen)

 member.
 It is expressed on the surface of T and B cells, and its binding with CD70 provides a co-stimulatory

 signal for T and B cell proliferation and for immunoglobulin production by B

 cells.
 Treating mice with a CD27 agonist antibody enhances the anti-tumor

 immune response in the MC38 colon carcinoma model.

 Fig 1.
 Splenocytes from both wild type (WT) C57BL/6 and homozygous B-hCD27 mice were analyzed by flow cytometry.

 Mouse CD27+ T cells were detected in both WT C57BL/6 and homozygous B-hCD27 mice, while human CD27+ T cells were only detected in the homozygous B-hCD27 mice.
 This might be due to cross-recognition of hCD27 by anti-mCD27 antibodies.

-Mice were divided into control and treatment groups (n=5) when the tumor size was approximately 100 mm3.
-Anti-hCD27 antibody significantly inhibited tumor growth in the heterozygous B-hCD27 mice, suggesting that B-hCD27 mouse model is an effective tool for in vivo hCD27 antibody efficacy studies.
-The average±SEM of tumor sizes are shown in the figure.
+Fig 2.
+Murine colon cancer MC38 cells were subcutaneously implanted into homozygote B-hCD27 mice.
+Mice were divided into control and treatment groups (n=5) when the tumor size was approximately 150±50 mm3.
+Anti-hCD27 antibody significantly inhibited tumor growth in homozygote B-hCD27 mice, suggesting that the B-hCD27 mouse model is an effective tool for in vivo hCD27 antibody efficacy studies.
+(A) Tumor average volume ± SEM, (B) Mice average weight ± SEM.